Tolc-Software/frontend.swift/docs/public/objc/examples.md

 Each example is taken from the test suite for `Tolc` and, given that you use the latest version, you can expect them all to work.

 Each `C++` library named `MyLib` exports their functions and objects with a prefix of `MyLib`.
 In every test the library name is simply `m` for brevity.
-The examples that follow contains a bit of `C++` code, and the respective `Objective-C` and `Swift` code using it.
+The examples that follow contains a bit of `C++` code, and the respective `Objective-C` code using it.
 Each `Objective-C` example is wrapped in the following boilerplate that is removed to make the examples more readable:

 ```objc
 #include <m.h>